fengkehh/Data_Cleaning_Final/README.md

 ### Fixed Variables:

-Subject (from /train/subject_train.txt): subject for the each measurement
+subject (from /train/subject_train.txt): subject for the each measurement

-Activity Labels (from /activity_labels.txt): descriptive labels of the activity

-Activity Pointers (from /train/y_train.txt): numerical activity label matched to each measurement
+activity pointers (from /train/y_train.txt): numerical activity label matched to each measurement.
+These should eventually be labled with descriptions from /activity_labels.txt

 ### Measured Variables: